ASVBPREAUBV/postgrest-tutorial/README.md

 PostgREST Doku:
 	https://postgrest.com/en/v0.4/admin.html

-This repo ist just a small personal project to remember postgrest configs.
+This repo is no real tutorial just to remember the initialisation process for my own configs.
+But i think if you are totally new to postgREST i might help.

 ##Initialisation
 1. Download bin/build or hombrew postgREST